nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for this application.

 1. Double-click the file to start the app.
+If you are unable to open the file by double-clicking, you may want to install
+[Java SE Platform](https://www.oracle.com/sg/java/technologies/javase-downloads.html) or you can also open **OneShelf** using the terminal, refer to the installation guide video above.

 1. Refer to the [Features](#3-features) below for details of each command.